rigoudyg/climaf/doc/scripts/plot.rst

     dealer.
 At CNRM you may have a look at /cnrm/aster/data3/aster/chevalli/Partage/NEMO/

+.. _native_grid:

+  - If you want to turn off the data re-projection when model is already on a grid known to the plot script (as e.g. Lambert), you should provide the metadata for this grid by bringing to the script a file which includes it, and is locally named 'climaf_plot_grid.nc'.
+You do that using function :py:func:`~climaf.operators.fixed_fields()`.
+Such file is not included with CliMAF and must be sought by user.
+See example :ref:`Climaf call example <native_grid2>`.

 **Outputs** :
   - main output : a PNG or PDF figure